-Section 14 INSURANCE
+Section 12 INSURANCE

-Under Nebraska law the District may not use school funds to provide general student accident or athletic insurance.
-The District requires that all student participants in athletic programs have injury and accident insurance and encourages all students who are in classes with risk of personal injury or accident to have insurance coverage.
+The district encourages all students who are in classes with risk of personal injury or accident to have insurance coverage.
 The district does not make recommendations, nor handle the premiums or claims for any insurance company, agent or carrier.
 Information about student insurance providers will be available in the school office or on school bulletin boards.